Chandan9898Kumar/maching_coding/src/JavaScript/POLY_FILLS/POLY_FILLS.md

     throw new Error(this + "This is not callable");
   }
   context = context === null || context === undefined ? window : context;
+  // 1. // Will fallback to window if context is null, undefined, 0, '', or false
+  // context = context || window;

+  // 2. // Most modern and readable approach
+  // context = context ?? window;

   context = Object(context);